jereodell/poetry/insolence.md

 # Insolence

 Bite my tongue and the pain too sings between the teeth.
-Should I stop to breath, the marrow too finds the quick.
+Should I stop to breathe, the marrow too finds the quick.

 Lord knows, there's no temperance in religion -- now she
 turns my child too, who blushes him redoubtable, we now